- Video: Dehydration in Babies – Symptoms, Treatment & Prevention

 The primary aim of treading dehydration should be a quick replacement of depleted fluid levels in the body and restoring them to normal levels.
 The following steps should be taken:

-- Move your baby to a cool place and give her as much as plain water she might want to consume.
+- Move your baby to a cool place and give her as much plain water as she might want to consume.

-- ORS – Oral Rehydration Solution is the ideal baby drink for dehydration that should be given over a period of 3 to 4 hours.
+- ORS (Oral Rehydration Solution) is the ideal baby drink for dehydration that should be given over a period of 3 to 4 hours.
 This is a combination of salts and sugars that can help in rehydrating the baby quickly.

-How to Prevent Your Baby from Dehydration?
+How to Prevent Your Baby from Dehydration

-1. How to Prevent Dehydration Due to Illness?
+1. How to Prevent Dehydration Due to Illness

-Babies can lose large amounts of fluids in quick time when they are ill as it could lead to vomiting and diarrhoea.
+Babies can lose large amounts of fluids in a short time span when they are ill as it could lead to vomiting and diarrhoea.
 To keep these viruses away from your baby, it is best to use a good hand wash while handling the baby and also when there are friends and relatives visiting.
 Do not miss any of your doctor’s appointments and follow the immunization schedule for vaccines perfectly.

-2. How to Prevent Dehydration When It Is Hot Outside?
+2. How to Prevent Dehydration When It Is Hot Outside

 Also Read: Constipation in Babies